-are of or based on the A type, in
+bells are of the A type, and of an alternative

 Four tiger bells, on